-According to their feeding behaviour and strategy, the modalities and consequences of the absorption of litter by predator marine organisms, plankton-eaters, filterers, detritus-eaters etc. are variable.
-Food chains can be long or very short, as is the case for plankton-eating filtering cetaceans, which when they absorb large amounts of water filter many micro-plastics (Fossi et al., 2014).
-The organisms' litter excreting capacity has been documented by several studies recently carried out in situ in care centres (turtles) or in laboratories (Cole, 2013; Camedda et al., 2013; Van Cauwenberghe et al., 2013; Darmon et al., 2014).
-The results of these works show that the average duration of retention of litter in the digestive tract varies according to species from several hours (for plankton) to several days (for filtering molluscs) and several weeks or months (for marine turtles).
-For turtles, the duration of retention depends on many factors (temperature of the environment, state of health, type of food, characteristics of the litter) and certain litter can be excreted whereas other litter will remain longer in the digestive tract.
-For mussels, it has been possible to measure the rate of retention, which is about 0.013% (Van Cauwenberghe, 2013).
-These bits of information encourage us to think that the risk of the litter being transferred within a food chain is less high than had been feared, due to the direct excretion capacity of litter ingested by marine organisms, and to the excretion at every trophic level of the litter ingested by predators.
-In the light of the present data, accumulation of litter at the end of the food chain does not appear probable; so far, in any case, it has not been demonstrated.
-When ingested litter is monitored, the interpretation of the data must bear in mind the potential distance travelled by an individual during the digestive transit in order to avoid any error as to the geographical origin of the litter.
-The issue of trophic transfer does however remain for the smallest particles, some nanometres or hundreds of nanometres in size (nano-plastics).
+Depending on their feeding behaviour and strategy, the modalities and consequences of the absorption of marine litter by predator marine organisms, planktoneaters, filterers, detritus-eaters etc. are variable.
+Food chains can be long or very short, as in the case of plankton-eating filtering cetaceans, which, when they absorb large amounts of water, also filter many microplastics (Fossi et al., 2014).
+The organisms' marine litter excreting capacity has been documented by several studies recently carried out in situ in rescue centers (turtles) or in laboratories (Cole, 2013; Camedda et al., 2013; Van Cauwenberghe et al., 2013; Darmon et al., 2014).
+The results of these works show that the average duration of retention of marine litter in the digestive tract varies, depending on the species, from several hours (for plankton) to several days (for filtering molluscs) and several weeks or months (for marine turtles).
+For turtles, the duration of retention depends on many factors (temperature of the environment, state of health, type of food, characteristics of the litter) and some types of marine litter can be excreted whereas other marine litter items will remain longer in the digestive tract.
+For mussels, it has been possible to measure the retention rate, which is about 0.013% (Van Cauwenberghe, 2013).
+These bits of information encourage us to think that the risk of marine litter being transferred within a food chain is less high than had been feared, due to the direct excretion capacity of marine litter ingested by marine organisms, and to the excretion at every trophic level of the marine litter ingested by predators.
+In the light of the present data, the accumulation of marine litter at the end of the food chain does not appear probable; so far, in any case, it has not been demonstrated.
+When ingested marine litter is monitored, the interpretation of the data must bear in mind the potential distance travelled by an individual during the digestive transit in order to avoid any error as to the geographical origin of the marine litter.
+The issue of trophic transfer does however remain for the smallest particles, some nanometers or hundreds of nanometers in size (nano-plastics).
 Indeed, if these particles exist at sea, it is possible that their minute size allows them to traverse the intestinal wall and be present in the tissues of the organisms that ingested them.